Translate

 It is exciting to report the discovery of yet another cipher associated with the Mendelssohn fragments.
 This cryptogram is derived from the initials of Mendelssohn’s name.
 Mendelssohn’s full name is Jacob Ludwig Felix Mendelssohn Bartholdy.
 However, he signed his name as “Felix Mendelssohn Bartholdy” as evidenced by a letter from July 1840 and an autograph manuscript from 1842.

 The name Bartholdy can be traced to his maternal uncle who served as the Prussian consul-general in Rome.
 During his service in the Italian capital, the uncle converted to Christianity and built a house called Casa Bartholdi.
 As a sign of his newfound faith, he adopted the Christian name Bartholdy.
-When Mendelsohn’s father, Abraham, decided to raise his children in the Protestant tradition, his broth-in-law persuaded him to adopt the name Bartholdy.
+When Mendelsohn’s father, Abraham, decided to raise his children in the Protestant tradition, his brother-in-law persuaded him to adopt the name Bartholdy.

 A subtle emphasis is imposed on the number three by the Mendelssohn fragments.
 Each fragment has three discrete notes.
 The incipits are framed in three contrasting keys: A-flat major, F minor, and E-flat major.
 Three quotations descend stepwise by a major third.
 The remaining F minor incipit descends stepwise by a minor third.
 The Mendelssohn fragments stress the significance of the number three, the very same number of initials (FMB) in Mendelssohn’s signature.
 This pattern is reinforced by the ambiguous title of Variation XIII consisting of three asterisks.
 The asterisks signify three absent initials, a feature shared by the absent Principal Theme.